Sound and Drama

 Sound can enrich the sensory experience of art and aid in conveying concepts to individuals who are blind or visually impaired.
 By combining movement and sound, creative drama maximizes an audience member's kinesthetic impressions, sensory experience, and emotional response.

-AEB's Art History Through Touch and Sound encyclopedia contains interpretive sound compositions called Sound Images.
+ABS's Art History Through Touch and Sound encyclopedia contains interpretive sound compositions called Sound Images.
 They combine sounds, music, and narration to create aural equivalents of a particular artwork or an artistic style.
 They help to evoke the experience of a work of art for people without sight.
-They can be listened to alone or in coordination with the narration and tactile diagrams of AEB's encyclopedia.
+They can be listened to alone or in coordination with the narration and tactile diagrams of ABS's encyclopedia.

 Music of the Period